Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

-Contact geometry is a rich subject at the intersection between differential geometry, topology and dynamical systems.
+Contact geometry is a rich subject at the intersection among differential geometry, topology and dynamical systems.
 Here in order to ease the exposition, we will present some of the basic facts needed to compare with previous works using symplectic and pre--symplectic structures in optimization in full generality, but we will soon specialize them to the cases of interest.
 For a treatment of the more general theory see~\cite{Arnold,geiges2008introduction,bravetti2018contact,bravetti2017contact,ciaglia2018contact,deleon2017cos,gaset2019new,de2019contact}.

-\begin{definition} A \emph{contact manifold} is a pair $(C,\mathcal D)$, where $C$ is a $(2n+1)$--dimensional manifold and $\mathcal D$ is a maximally non--integrable distribution of hyperplanes on $C$, that is, a smooth assignment at each point $p$ of $C$ of a subspace of dimension $2n$ of the tangent space $T_{p}C$, such that the maximal dimension of the integral submanifolds of $\mathcal D$ is $n$. \end{definition} One can prove that locally $\mathcal D$ can always be given as the kernel of a 1--form $\eta$ satisfying the condition $\eta\wedge (d\eta)^{n}\neq 0$, where $\wedge$ is the wedge product and $(d\eta)^{n}$ means $n$ times the wedge product of the 2--form $d\eta$.
-This characterization will be enough for our purposes, and therefore we can introduce the following less general but more direct definition. \begin{definition} An \emph{exact contact manifold} is a pair $(C,\eta)$, where $C$ is a $(2n+1)$--dimensional manifold and $\eta$ is a 1--form satisfying $\eta\wedge (d\eta)^{n}\neq 0$. \end{definition} In what follows we will always restrict to the case of exact contact manifolds.
+\begin{definition} \rm A \emph{contact manifold} is a pair $(C,\mathcal D)$, where $C$ is a ($2n+1$)--dimensional manifold and $\mathcal D$ is a maximally non--integrable distribution of hyperplanes on $C$, that is, a smooth assignment at each point $p$ of $C$ of a hyperplane in the tangent space $T_{p}C$. \end{definition} One can prove that $\mathcal D$ can always be given locally as the kernel of a 1--form $\eta$ satisfying the condition $\eta\wedge (d\eta)^{n}\neq 0$, where $\wedge$ is the wedge product and $(d\eta)^{n}$ means $n$ times the wedge product of the 2--form $d\eta$.
+This characterization will be enough for our purposes, and therefore we can introduce the following less general but more direct definition. \begin{definition} \rm An \emph{exact contact manifold} is a pair $(C,\eta)$, where $C$ is a ($2n+1$)--dimensional manifold and $\eta$ is a 1--form satisfying $\eta\wedge (d\eta)^{n}\neq 0$. \end{definition} In what follows we will always restrict to the case of exact contact manifolds.

 As it is standard in geometry, transformations that preserve the contact structure, and hence the contact geometry, play a special role on these spaces.
 By noticing that the geometric object of interest is the kernel of a 1--form, one then defines isomorphisms in the contact setting in the following way.